Chicago Park, California

-History

-The Early Days of Storms Station
+Storms Station

 Prior to the 1840s, this area was populated by the Nisenan, sometimes referred to as Southern Maidu.
 Emigrants to California then began to arrive.
 In August 1849, what is reported to have been Nevada County's second store was erected by a Mr. Findley on land overlooking the junction of the Bear River and Greenhorn Creek.
 One of the earliest settlers was Simmon P. Storms, who developed a ranch which, among other things, hosted sporting events such as wrestling matches and bear fights.
 A local newspaper reported "If you wish to seek a pleasant locality for spending the day, where after a good ride over a smooth road, where you can enjoy a cool and delightful lounge and excellent dinner, go to Storms."

 In 1854, area residents led by Mr. Storms succeeded in having the Nisenan removed to a reservation near Tehama, California.
-During that period, Benjamin Taylor settled on a ranch in the area which he named Buena Vista, after the Mexican War battle in which he had participated, and engaged in farming and horse breeding.
+During that period, Benjamin Taylor settled on a ranch in the area which he named Buena Vista, after the Battle of Buena Vista during the Mexican–American War in which he had participated, and engaged in farming and horse breeding.
 Others who settled in the area, such as the Louis Orzalli family, found it very suitable for growing fruit, especially pears.
 Joseph Shebley established a fish hatchery and picnic grounds.
 In 1883, he sold the hatchery to the California Fish Commission which abandoned it a few years later.
 Mr. Ambergh established a brewery.
 Gold mining was also prevalent.

-The Railroad Arrives
+Shebley's hatchery

+In 1883, the California Fish Commission established a hatchery on Joseph V. Shebley's ranch near Chicago Park after abandoning a previous facility at San Leandro.
+Shebley donated land and water; J. A. Richardson, formerly of the United States Fish Commission, served as the first superintendent.
+The hatchery produced rainbow, Lahontan cutthroat, and eastern brook trout, as well as landlocked Atlantic salmon, but limited funding and high transport costs led to its closure in 1888.
+The pond later became a popular recreation site for local residents and visitors.